 Modification: Option to add an incline, placing your hands or forearms on a chair or bench to bring the ground closer to you; performing an incline plank.

-How to do Plank Pop Up + Squat with Dumbbell Press Out:
+How To Do A Plank Pop Up And Squat With Dumbbell Press Out

 Start in a high plank position, one hand on each head of your dumbbell OR hands on the mat with your single dumbbell between your hands.
 Core engaged, shoulders stacked over wrists.